jcazevedo/advent-of-code/2023/README.md

     $ make dayXX

 The previous command produces a `dayXX` binary.
-Unless stated otherwise, every problem reads its input from the corresponding `dayXX.in` file and writes to the standard output.
+Unless stated otherwise, every problem reads its input from the corresponding `input/dayXX.in` file and writes to the standard output.

 [adventofcode2023]: https://adventofcode.com/2023